-Amboseli, Chyulu Hills and Tsavo are three separate and distinct game parks in the south-south-east of Kenya.
-They all have fabulous views of Mount Kilimanjaro, and they may be linked in one safari.
-But they have different charactersistics and each is often treated as a stand-alone destination.
+Amboseli, Chyulu Hills and Tsavo are three separate and distinct game parks in the south-east of Kenya.
+All have fabulous views of Mount Kilimanjaro, and you can link all of them in one safari.
+But each is different.
+And so you can treat each one as a stand-alone destination as well.

-The Amboseli National Park in southern Kenya lies in the shadow of the towering, snow-capped Mount Kilimanjaro.
-Amboseli is one of the most popular game parks in Kenya and is easy to reach from Nairobi (one hour’s flight).
-The views of Africa’s highest freestanding mountain are incomparable from here.
+The Amboseli National Park lies in the shadow of the towering, snow-capped Mount Kilimanjaro.
+It is one of the most popular game parks in Kenya, as it’s only a one hour flight from Nairobi.
+The views of Africa’s highest freestanding mountain (at 5985m or 19,340ft) are incomparable from here.

-Game on an Amboseli safari is abundant.
-There are good sightings of elephant, lion, cheetah, Masai giraffe and buffalo as well as varied plains game.
-Smaller mammals include the ever-present black backed jackals, spotted hyena and bat eared foxes.
-An Amboseli safari is perfect for keen birders as the marshland is home to a prolific number of bird species.
+Amboseli is also perfect for keen birders as the marshland is home to a prolific number of bird species.
 These include pelicans, kingfishers, crakes, egrets, hammerkops and even the rare Madagascar squacco heron.
 So far, 47 raptors have been identified, including the rare taita falcon and southern banded harrier eagle.

 Safaris in Tsavo West & East

 Travel further and you reach the Tsavo West and Tsavo East National Parks.
-Tsavo is so vast that it is separated into two separate parks, bisected by both the Nairobi road and the famous railway linking Nairobi with Mombasa.
+Tsavo is so vast that it is separated into two separate parks.
+These, are bisected by the Nairobi highway to the coast.
+And also the famous railway linking Nairobi with Mombasa.